-Trade and other receivables consist of over 1.14 million residential, small and large commercial and industrial customers, in New South Wales, Victoria, South Australia and Queensland.
+Trade and other receivables consist of up to 1.16 million residential, small and large commercial and industrial customers, in New South Wales, Victoria, South Australia and Queensland.
 Refer to Note 7 Trade Receivables for further information.

 3. Fair Value of Financial Assets and Financial Liabilities